| |

 Please leave a comment on the blog or share a photo on Instagram

-What kind of yarn can I use for making the octopuses?
+What kind of yarn can I use to make the octopuses?

 Is my octopus too big or too small?